-Becky Wilczak, a luge competitor in the 1998 and 2002 Winter Olympics, was born in Berwyn and grew up in River Forest.
+Becky Wilczak, a luge competitor in the 2002 Winter Olympics, was born in Berwyn and grew up in River Forest.
 Her competitive career began in 1992 when she was discovered during what is known as a “slider tryout” in Naperville.
 She graduated from Oak Park & River Forest High School in 1998.

 In 2001, Wilczak won the bronze medal in the mixed team event at the 2001 FIL (International Luge Federation) World Luge Championships in Calgary, Alberta, Canada.